brainloops/mind-os/README.md

 # Mind-OS

-What makes the idea of a generally intelligent AI so intoxicating is the notion that a human level intelligence could continually improve its own abilities through never ending, iterative changes.
+What makes the idea of a generally intelligent AI so compelling is the notion that a human level intelligence could continually improve its own abilities through never ending, iterative changes.
 It could be tasked with one objective, and one objective only.
 To make itself smarter.
-The software could make the software better and better with each new version, and replace itself at each level.
-This would snowball into a super AI that gets better so quickly it would reach escape velocity and eclipse its humble beginnings by an unfathomable degree.
+The software could make its own software better and better with each new version, upgrading itself at each level.
+This could snowball into a an AI that gets better exponentially, eclipsing its humble beginnings.
 And never stop.

-Why wait for an AI capable of evolving its own software to exist when we already have a general intelligence, our own brain.
+While the thought experiment of an AI capable of evolving its own software stretches our imagination of what's possible, it's more exciting to realize we already have a general intelligence, our own mind. 🧠

 But how do you make software that could run on our own brains?